Nathan Azarcon: Hijo (2011–2013)

-Return to Rivermaya (2016-present)
+Return to Rivermaya (2016–present)

-On January 9, 2016, Azarcon re-united with his former Rivermaya co-members, Perf de Castro, Mark Escueta and Rico Blanco for a "secret mini semi-reunion", following de Castro's gig at 19 East, Taguig.
+On January 9, 2016, Azarcon re-united with his former Rivermaya co-members, Perf de Castro, Mark Escueta and Rico Blanco for a "surprise mini semi-reunion", following de Castro's gig at 19 East, Taguig.
 Months later, Azarcon returned full-time to the band replacing Norby David for the first time since his departure in 2001.

 Personal life

-Azarcon is a member of the Tau Gamma Phi Triskelion Grand Fraternity.
-He is married and has one kid.
+Azarcon is a member of the Tau Gamma Phi fraternity.
+He is married and has two kids.

 Equipment

 Azarcon has been known to use Fender, Music Man and Modulus bass guitars.
 He now uses Warwick basses exclusively.